calypso-lang/calypso/libs/odysseus/README.md

 The same warning applies to these sources as the Calypso sources:
 > # :warning: WARNING :warning:
 > This is currently just a hodgepodge of parts that work and others that don't.
-DO NOT ASSUME **ANY** OF THISE CODE IS RELIABLE OR READY FOR PRODUCTION IN ANY WAY UNLESS OTHERWISE SPECIFIED!
+DO NOT ASSUME **ANY** OF THIS CODE IS RELIABLE OR READY FOR PRODUCTION IN ANY WAY UNLESS OTHERWISE SPECIFIED!

 ## Example - Bytecode Builder